What We’ll Cover:

-In addition to customer engagement, social signals play a role in page rank, which will help you gain more local recognition, through organic posts and paid ads.
+Besides customer engagement, social signals play a role in page rank, which will help you gain more local recognition, through organic posts and paid ads.

 Use social media platforms to engage with your customers by offering discounts, promotions, and giveaways.
-Plus, it’s the perfect place advertise local events and special offers that help you get more community members in the door.
+Plus, it’s the perfect place to advertise local events and special offers that help you get more community members in the door.